- Honors Program

 Undergraduates with strong academic records in certain programs may apply for admission to the BS/MS Program, which leads to the simultaneous award of a bachelor's and a master's degree in less time than it typically takes to complete both separately.
 This program allows students to make accelerated progress towards completing the two degrees through combinations of AP credits, summer course work, and additional credits completed each semester; additionally, undergraduate students enrolled in this program are allowed to take graduate level courses before they complete the bachelor's degree.
 Qualified students are considered for admission into the program toward the end of their sophomore year or the beginning of the junior year at the latest; however, students interested in pursuing this option should talk to their undergraduate adviser as soon as possible.

 Questions about the curriculum of a BS/MS program?
 Contact the specific department that you are interested in working with.

 For their first 3 years of study, students attend classes at NYU’s College of Arts and Science, completing a major in 1 of the sciences listed below.
 The last 2 years of study will be spent at NYU-Poly focusing on engineering course work in a practical, research-oriented environment.
-At the conclusion of the fifth year, students receive 2 degrees: a Bachelor of Science from NYU and a Bachelor of Science from NYU-Poly.
+At the conclusion of the fifth year, students receive 2 degrees: a Bachelor of Science from NYU and a Bachelor of Science from the NYU Polytechnic School of Engineering.
 The Program in Science and Engineering is one of the largest at the College of Arts and Science, fulfilling students’ academic interests from a liberal arts standpoint and providing them with the technical skills necessary to succeed in a rapidly changing society.
 For further information about the dual-degree program, including how to apply, please visit NYU's College of Arts and Sciences, which handles advising questions, application questions, and other questions you may have about the program.